 Background information

-Billing and limits
+Billing and limitations

-Nodes from a GPU-HPN capacity reservation can be used only by pods with the compute type set to High-Performance Network GPU (
+Only Pods with the compute type set to High-Performance Network GPU (

-Create a GPU-HPN capacity reservation
+Create a GPU-HPN Capacity Reservation

 Parameter